Kudankulam n-plant stops power generation

 "Commercial operations of this unit are expected to start in December 2013," he said.

 On Oct 22, the 1,000 MW capacity KNPP unit was synchronised for the first time with the power grid at 2.45 a.m., and generated 75 MW of power.

 The power generation was subsequently increased to 160 MW and nearly two hours later, the unit tripped due to reverse power.

 On Oct 25 at 9.43 p.m., the unit was reconnected to the grid and generated around 160 MW.

 Senior officials at KNPP were not available for comments on the latest stoppage.

 The power (infirm power) generated by KNPP's first unit will be supplied to Tamil Nadu as the unit has not yet started commercial generation.

 Only when the unit is declared as commercially operational, will the power generated be shared with other southern states, officials added.

-India's atomic power plant operator Nuclear Power Corporation of India Ltd. (NPCIL) has been setting up two 1,000 MW Russian reactors at Kudankulam in Tirunelveli district, around 650 km from here.
+India's atomic power plant operator Nuclear Power Corp of India Ltd (NPCIL) is setting up two 1,000 MW Russian reactors at Kudankulam in Tirunelveli district, 650 km from here.
 The total outlay for the project is over Rs.17,000 crore.